 StorageCraft Cloud Services provides a disaster recovery cloud where all your backed-up data and recover tools can be hosted.
 There are three main tiers provided, with Cloud Basic providing offsite backups and a full-system restore, while Cloud Plus allows for immediate file and folder recovery by downloading directly from your cloud.
 Cloud Premium uses Virtualization of your systems and data, and in the event of a disaster can be used as a failover.

-Sungard AS delivers a leading DRaaS and business continuity provider, as part of its cloud and physical infrastructure recovery service.
+Sungard AS delivers a leading DRaaS and business continuity solution, as part of its cloud and physical infrastructure recovery service.
 The company also provides infrastructure and resilience consulting, as well as managed colocation services.
 For Sungard's DRaaS, the focus is in working with complex hybrid systems, where some of the IT infrastructure may be in a private cloud, some running on-premises, while other legacy systems are tacked on.
 The process involves starting with data protection, then restoring environments, and the process is fully managed.
-There's no basic pricing structure, so you'll need to contact Sungard for a quote.

 Veeam Availability Suite provides an all-round back-up and replication solution through a single management console.
 Veeam uses a cloud repository to store and replicate all data and IT infrastructure, so it can be called upon for use for any disaster recovery purposes.
-The DRaaS solution itself is provided not just with the Availability Sute, but also other packages such as Backup and Replication, as well as Backup Essentials.
+The DRaaS solution itself is provided not just with the Availability Suite, but also other packages such as Backup and Replication, as well as Backup Essentials.
 The company also provides free resources, not least a Dummies Guide to DRaaS.
-However, to purchase their services you will need to contact a reseller.